Meghshyams/chromextensition-/README.md

   <img width="300" height="160" src="https://www.meghshyam.com/photos/CHROMEEXTENSTION.png">
 </p>

-- When you click on facebook icon at this extenstion, it will automatically redirect to JobsLIV facebook page and same for others icon.
+- When you click on facebook icon after installing this extenstion on your chrome browser, it will automatically redirect to JobsLIV facebook page and same for others icon.

 > Language Used